 - Expression-based formatting isn’t currently supported on Python visuals, R visuals, or the Key Influencers visual.

 - The field you create for the title must be a string data type.
 Measures that return numbers or date/time (or any other data type) aren't currently supported.

 - Expression based titles aren't carried over when you pin a visual to a dashboard.

-- Conditional formatting can only use measures defined in the underlying model and can't use measures locally created in a report (dataset connection).
+- Conditional formatting can only use measures defined in the underlying model and can't use measures locally created in a report (semantic model connection).